 Depending on the temperament and the history of the dog, he may try to escape.

 This is something you’ll pick up on early on.
-Fencing, of course, is recommended but also a keen eye on the front door to make sure the new dog doesn’t bolt outside when you aren’t expecting it.
+Of course, fencing is recommended, and a keen eye on the front door to make sure the new dog doesn’t bolt outside when you aren’t expecting it.

-Walking a dog that likes to try to escape should be done with a harness instead of only a collar to provide better restraint without causing injury.
+Walking a dog that likes to escape should be done with a harness instead of only a collar to provide better restraint without causing injury.

 Any dog that pulls on a leash should be walked with a harness as it’s safer on many different levels.

-At the outset, I thought that we must have rescued about 50 or so but in reality, it’s far fewer.
+At the outset, I thought that we must have rescued about 50 or so, but it’s far fewer in reality.

-My wife and I sat down and counted up how many dogs we’ve we’ve invited into our family over the years.
-The grand total was 28 but I suspect we missed a few and it seems like there’s more.
+My wife and I sat down and counted up how many dogs we’ve invited into our family over the years.
+The total was 28, but I suspect we missed a few, and it seems like there’s more.